-You see, every decision we make in regards to how the photo is to be captured can help or hinder the story we are trying to tell.
-The more cohesion within these subtle details the clearer your story will be.
+You see, every decision we make in regards to how the photo is to be captured, can help or hinder the story we are trying to tell.
+The more cohesion within these subtle details, the clearer your story will be.

-When we edit our photos, the same applies, we try and edit to create the feeling or mood that suits our story, sometimes that can be as simple as trying to communicate what it felt like to witness the incredible sunrise, as the sun rose over the ocean and the first rays of light reflected off the wet rocks.
+When we edit our photos, the same applies.
+We try and edit to create the feeling or mood that suits our story.
+Sometimes that can be as simple as trying to communicate what it felt like to witness the incredible sunrise, as the sun rose over the ocean and the first rays of light reflected off the wet rocks.

 Now we are getting romantic!

-Practice being mindful of the story and then as your skills in visual communication increase you can begin to express deeper more personal emotions within your photography.
+Practice being mindful of the story and then as your skills in visual communication increase, you can begin to express deeper, more personal emotions within your photography.

-A great example is shutter speed on a stormy day by the ocean, If we are trying to tell the story of the wind and the crashing waves, then what shutter speed would help convey that feeling.
-If we choose 30 seconds we will capture a very calm photo with no hint of waves of motion of the wind.
+A great example is shutter speed on a stormy day by the ocean.
+If we are trying to tell the story of the wind and the crashing waves, then what shutter speed would help convey that feeling.
+If we choose 30 seconds we will capture a very calm photo with no hint of waves or motion of the wind.
 However, if we decide on a 0.5 – 1 second shutter speed, we will capture just enough motion to show the wind whipping off the waves and the explosion as the waves crash over the rocks.